-Headquartered at MESDA
+Start at MESDA

 Maria Steiner, known as “Polly” to friends, had a long and distinguished career as an educator at the Girls’ Boarding School and also as a leader of the Single Sisters’ Choir in Salem.
 Her love of learning, highly inquisitive mind, and patient and kind disposition made her an excellent teacher, leader, and friend.
 The lively Polly was strong of character with a fiercely independent spirit, which at times caused her to bump heads with the town leaders, although this never discouraged Polly from voicing her opinion and seeking her own path.
 Come along with Polly as she navigates the streets of Salem in 1826.